-SET format: IFffffffffff+yyyyrx00tmvspb01;
+SET format: IFffffffffff\\\\\+yyyyrx\00tmvspb01\;

-KPA1500 uses the response to an IF query to determine the transmit VFO (split indication) and XIT offset to select the ATU setting for the transmit frequency.
+KPA1500 uses the response to an IF query to determine VFO A frequency, transmit VFO (split indication) and XIT offset to select the ATU setting for the transmit frequency.
 Consult the Elecraft K2, K3, KX3, or Kenwood programming references for the detailed format of this message.